pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 IMPORTANT: Only students who have a faculty sponsor can access HiperGator premium resources.
 Students who are onlhy taking a course that uses HiperGator would have access to limited HiperGator resources.
 Since I do not have a facuty sponsor nor are any of my current courses using HiperGator, I do not have access to HiperGator.
 So, I have used only Google Collab Pro.

-## Test Set
+## Separate Test Set

-Usually, I would first split the data and set a test set aside until the models were trained.
+Usually, I would first split the data and set a test set aside before inspecting the data, and until the models were trained.
-However, since it was mentioned that a hold out set has already been created by Dr. Paul and Dr. Naglah, so I split the data and set my own test set aside in my notebook code after inspecting the data, but before starting to train the models.
-The data was split pseudo-randomly using five different seeds to repeat the experiments five times and mimic Scikit-Learn's 5-Fold Cross Validation.
+However, since it was Dr. Paul wrote that a hold out set of in-distribution data has already been created by Dr. Paul and Dr. Naglah, so I split the available data and created a separate test set aside in my notebook code after inspecting the data, but before starting to train the models.

+### Train_Val_Test_Split
+The entire 100% data was train_val_test split in the ratio of 80:10:10 pseudo-randomly using five different seeds to repeat the experiments five times and emulate Scikit-Learn's 5-Fold Cross Validation.
 However, only one of the seeds is given in the code.
+Since the dataset had more than 5000 samples, cross validation was not necessary since 577 samples in the test set is considered sufficient to test the models performance.
+Hence, I did not use cross validation and instead tried to emulate it using five random seeds.

 ## Inspection